varbrad/idea2bluej/README.md

 4. Rename libs folder to '+libs'.
 5. Inject empty 'package.bluej' folders into every directory from 'src' downwards.
 6. Move all contents of 'src' up into root directory.
-7. Remove '.iml' files and the '.idea' folder.
-8. Remove any '.git' folder (ensuring VC is not affected).
+7. Remove IntelliJ project files and folders, and any .git folder (to stop VC issues).

 ## Usage
 Install as a global node package.